divesresearch/dives-website/content/english/blog/curve-il-calculator.md

 Curve’s StableSwap pools.
 Because StableSwap pools work with a different methodology and are based on a different formula, traditional impermanent loss calculators do not work on Curve’s StableSwap pools.
-As Dives Research, we have developed an open-source app to calculate the impermanent loss on StableSwap pools.
+As Dives Research, we have developed an open-source app, [Curve IL Calculator](https://dives.fyi/apps/calculator/), to calculate the impermanent loss on StableSwap pools.
 We are not affiliated with Curve Finance in any way and developed the app voluntarily.
 This article explains how we calculate the impermanent loss on StableSwap pools.